Coarse correlated equilibria for continuous time mean field games in open loop strategies: An example of coarse correlated solution to the mean field game

 and equal to an arbitrary value at $t=0$.
 In particular, observe that such a control is a deterministic function of the measure $\Tilde{\mu}$.
 For every $\prob^0$ so that $p_{1,2}+p_{2,1}>0$, this is not the case of the correlated flow $(\Lambda,\mu)$ defined in \eqref{esempio_corr_sol}, since $\Lambda$ is not a deterministic function of $\mu$.

-The essential reason for the lack of optimality, in the sense of Lacker, of the relaxed control $\mathfrak{r}$ defined by \eqref{raccomandazione_come_lacker} resides in the differences between allowed deviations: on one hand, for weak mean field games solutions in the sense of \cite{lacker2016}, all adapted compatible controls $\mathfrak{b}=(\mathfrak{b}_t)_{t \in [0,T]}$ are allowed, where ``compatible'' means that $\sigma(\mathfrak{b}_s: s \leq t)$ is conditionally independent of $\F^{\xi,\Tilde{\mu},W}_T$ given $\F^{\xi,\Tilde{\mu},W}_t$ for every $t$, which leads to a very rich class of controls.
+The essential reason for the lack of optimality, in the sense of Lacker, of the relaxed control $\mathfrak{r}$ defined by \eqref{raccomandazione_come_lacker} resides in the differences between allowed deviations: on the one hand, for weak mean field games solutions in the sense of \cite{lacker2016}, all adapted compatible controls $\mathfrak{b}=(\mathfrak{b}_t)_{t \in [0,T]}$ are allowed, where ``compatible'' means that $\sigma(\mathfrak{b}_s: s \leq t)$ is conditionally independent of $\F^{\xi,\Tilde{\mu},W}_T$ given $\F^{\xi,\Tilde{\mu},W}_t$ for every $t$, which leads to a very rich class of controls.
 On the other hand, for coarse correlated solution of the MFG, only $\mathbb{F}^*$-progressively measurable strategies are allowed as deviations.
 Therefore, many more solutions exist.

-More generally, one can not compare weak MFG solutions without common noise of \cite{lacker2016} and mean field CCEs, due to the difference between the respective consistency conditions.
-Nevertheless, we can make an additional assumption on the random measure $\Tilde{\mu}$ which makes it possible to define a mean field CCE starting from a weak MFG solution.
+Lastly, we show that under an additional assumption on the measurability of the random measure, it is indeed possible to define a mean field CCE starting from weak MFG solution without common noise.
+This property is not a-priori granted, due to the difference between the respective consistency conditions.
 Let $\Tilde{\mu}$ be a weak MFG solution without common noise.
 Let $\mu_t$ be the push forward of $\Tilde{\mu}$ through the map $\contrd \times \mathcal{V} \times \contrd \ni (w,q,x) \mapsto x_t \in \R^d$.
 Define a random flow of measures by setting $\mu=(\mu_t)_{t \in [0,T]}$.
 Assume that the flow of measures $\mu$ carries the same information as the random measure $\Tilde{\mu}$, i.e.